acmill/LiveBolt/readme.md

 # LiveBolt

 This is the frontend application for the LiveBolt project.
+LiveBolt is a low cost, low maintenance, smart lock replacement that can also be built using your own microcontroller, sensors, and server.

 ## Getting everything running